tamagochi-descompuesto1/NLP-NAS/README.md

                 - variant 2 of the main model
                 - ...
             - ...
+        - jtop_stats_test.py
         - jtop_test.py
         - model_loader.py
-        - test_distilgpt2.py
         - models.txt
+        - plot_distilgpt2.py
         - requirements.txt
+        - test_distilgpt2.py
 ```
  Thus, the models folder is composed of $n$ folders which correspond to each individual model selected and this folders store different variants of the model (trained with different datasets, epochs, etc.).
 Then you can execute any `python3 test_[model_name].py` command to test the selected model and analyze the resources each model consumes.

 Additionally, you can download untrained models located in the `models.txt` file into a previously cretated `models/` folder.
 You can modify this file to add as many Hugging Face models as you want but be aware that the scripts and hardware may not be adapted to them and might not work as expected.
 This option is also not recommended since hardware results and benchmark scores will differ from the expected results.

 When a `test_[model_name].py` file is executed all variants of the model will be loaded and tested over their corresponding datasets.
-After completing the test a file will be created within the `/stat_dumps/[model_name]/[model_variant]` with the name `[model_variant]-test-[year]-[month]-[day]_[hour]-[minute]-[second].txt` which will store all the hardware stats related to the execution of that model at that given time.
-For example, if y execute the `distilgpt2` model with `python3 test_distilgpt2.py` at 05/06/2024 16:44:23, then the resulting file for the a variant that was trained for 3 epochs will be `distilgpt2-test-2024-05-06_16-44-23.txt`.
+After completing the test two files will be created within the `/stat_dumps/[model_name]/[model_variant]` with the name `[model_variant].txt` and `[model_variant]_raw.txt`.
+The first file contains a report with the hardware metrics and latency at the start and end of the experiment and also a section of consumption stats that stores the average variatons each hardware component presented durng experimentation.
+The second fle contains the raw values for each hardware component for plotting.

-This file contains various hardware statistics.
-It divides in three parts: the hardware stats before the execution of the model, the hardware stats after the execution of the model and the difference (substraction) of this two metrics.
-They can give a good overview about how each model works and how much resources they consume.

-Also, within the results folder many plots related to the model's performance will be created.
-Each plot will be stored in '/results/[model_name]/[model_variant]' for further analysis.
-These graphics describe the performance of each model during testing, including precission, recall and F1 scores.
+Also, within the results folder many plots related to the model's performance will be created and showed when the script ends.
+Each plot will be stored in '/results/[model_name]/pots' for further analysis.
+These graphics describe the performance of each model during testing, includng benchmarks (BEU, GLEU, METEOR and ROUGE) and hardware metrics.
+In this same folder each model variant has its own subfolder which stores a `metrics_[model_variant].txt` fiile that contains a the benchmark scores of the model for plotting.
+The order in which these are sorted is: BLEU, GLEU, METEOR, ROUGE 1, ROUGE 2 and ROUGE L. To generate, visualize and store plots related to hardware performance please run the command `python3 plot_[model_name].py`.